-El Paso, TX - In the weeks leading to Valentine's Day, U.S. Customs and Border Protection's highly trained agriculture specialists ensure that plant diseases and plant pests are detected and prevented from being introduced into the United States where they could cause harm.
+El Paso, Texas —In the weeks leading to Valentine’s Day, U.S. Customs and Border Protection’s highly trained agriculture specialists ensure that plant diseases and plant pests are detected and stopped from being introduced into the United States where they could cause harm.

 At international ports of entry, land borders and mail facilities, CBP agriculture specialists are the front line in the fight against the introduction of harmful insects and diseases into the United States.
-El Paso area CBP officers performing agriculture exams recorded 61,802 quarantine material interceptions and 4,304 pest interceptions during fiscal year 2011.
+El Paso area CBP agriculture specialists performing agriculture exams recorded a total of 54,321 quarantine material interceptions and 4,335 pest interceptions during fiscal year 2013.

 At El Paso area ports of entry, the most commonly prohibited flowers and plant materials are chrysanthemums, gladiolas, and choisya (an ornamental filler).
 These items are not allowed to enter the U.S. from Mexico because they are known to harbor harmful pests and disease.